FBI, US agencies look beyond indictments in cybercrime fight

 “We’re just much more mature in the space of working with our interagency partners, and really keeping an eye down the road in terms of how we have the biggest impact,” Vorndran said.

-The evolution reflects that multiple government agencies share responsibility for, and have unique roles in, countering a cyber threat that has only deepened over the last decade.
+The evolution reflects the fact that multiple government agencies share responsibility for, and have unique roles in, countering a cyber threat that has only deepened over the last decade.
 The Justice Department has long regarded indictments of foreign hackers as a way to “name-and-shame” them and deter the hostile governments that employ them.
-Other government agencies, though, are bringing their own powers to the table that may trump the use of criminal charges or impose greater costs or deterrence.
+Other government agencies, though, are bringing their own powers to the table that may take may precedence over the use of criminal charges or been seen as imposing greater costs or deterrence.

 Cyber Command, an arm of the Defense Department established in 2010, has grown aggressive in its pursuit of hackers, conducting more than two dozen operations intended to thwart interference in the 2020 presidential election and more recently against ransomware gangs.
-The White House has shared information about Russian hackers with the Kremlin for it to take action.
+The White House has shared information about Russian hackers with the Kremlin for it to take action on its own.
 Last week, Russia’s Federal Security Service, or FSB, announced the detention of members of the REvil ransomware gang.

 The FBI itself has used actions other than indictments.
-In June, it recovered most of a roughly $4.4 million ransom that Colonial Pipeline paid to hackers that carried out a ransomware attack.
+In June, it recovered the majority of a roughly $4.4 million ransom that Colonial Pipeline paid to hackers responsible for a ransomware attack that caused gas shortages for days.
 It secured a court warrant in April that gave it remote access to hundreds of computers to counter a massive hack of Microsoft Exchange email server software.

 Vorndran spoke to the AP after participating last week in a Silverado Policy Accelerator discussion in which he said the FBI was moving away from “an indictment and arrest first model, and to the totality of imposing costs on our adversaries.”